‘Here I stand. I can do no other. God help me. Amen.’

 Protestantism broke from its Mother Tradition in a call to a return to Unknowing.
 To a life lived in ‘Unmediated Faith‘.
 A surrender to Divine indulgence, to Unconditional Grace.
 One long-lost, Dr. Luther charged, by the Roman-Orthodoxy in auctioned ritual and bartered rule.

 Martin Luther [1483-1546] and Nicolaus Copernicus [1473-1543] were contemporaries and neighbors.
 [We’ll, almost.
 Wittenberg to Frombork is 700 km.]
-And that Luther’s allies from Germany worked to help publish Copernicus ‘ very dangerous opus’?
+And Luther’s allies from Germany worked to help publish Copernicus ‘very dangerous opus’.
 It is part of the drama that brought the modern Age of Science to birth.